cs2620-pr/wire-protocols-grpc/notebook.md

                 ).start()
 ```

-This approach had several advantages:
+This approach had some nice advantages:
-- **Real-time updates**: Messages were delivered instantly to online users
+- Messages appeared instantly for online users (no lag!)
-- **Efficient for active chats**: Only one message transmission was needed per recipient
+- Efficient for active chats since we only sent each message once per recipient
-- **Simple mental model**: The server actively notified clients of new events
+- Conceptually straightforward: server tells clients when something happens

-The implementation maintained mappings between sockets and usernames to efficiently deliver messages:
+We kept track of everything with these simple dictionaries:

 ```python
 self.clients: Dict[socket.socket, str] = {}  # socket -> username